opencv/opencv/doc/tutorials/features2d/feature_detection/feature_detection.markdown

 In this tutorial you will learn how to:

 -   Use the @ref cv::FeatureDetector interface in order to find interest points.
 Specifically:
-    -   Use the @ref cv::SurfFeatureDetector and its function @ref cv::detect to perform the detection process
+    -   Use the @ref cv::xfeatures2d::SURF and its function @ref cv::xfeatures2d::SURF::detect to perform the detection process
     -   Use the function @ref cv::drawKeypoints to draw the detected keypoints